Skip to content

 Lenders

-Companies that offer corporate loans need to know that they’re dealing with legitimate businesses.
-They also need to know the degree of risk each business represents to determine how much money to lend, how much interest to charge, and other terms of the agreement.
-Being able to access Secretary of State records through an API helps lenders quickly verify that a business is properly registered, as well as check other information that may indicate risk.
+Companies and lenders offering corporate loans need to know that they’re dealing with legitimate businesses, and they need an understanding of the degree of risk each business represents to determine how much money to lend, how much interest to charge, and other terms of the agreement.

 Insuring businesses is another high-stakes industry where there is little room for error.
 Insurers must make sure businesses that are seeking coverage are real, operating legally, and not presenting an unacceptable level of risk.
 Having a Secretary of State API helps insurers get the information they need to verify businesses swiftly and from trusted sources.
+With the adoption of digital banking and the rise of fintechs, modern APIs will help speed up digital lending for business cases.

 Marketplace administration